Skip to main content

 The plugin WP Missed Schedule Fix Failed Future Posts it serves to solve these problems and ensure that the scheduled posts are published at the right time.

-Editorial Calendar is a pretty popular plugin for managing and scheduling your blog's editorial calendar.
+Editorial Calendar is a popular plugin for managing and scheduling your blog's editorial calendar.

 What is an editorial calendar?
-“Simply”, is the list of all the posts you are going to publish, in chronological order.
+“Simply,” it is the list of all the posts you are going to publish, in chronological order.

-When you install the plugin, in your Dashboard, inside Articles, you will find a new entry called “Calendar”.
+When you install the plugin, you will find a new item called “Calendar” in your Dashboard, under Posts.

-Clicking on it opens a real calendar, in which you can add new posts and assign them the status of "Draft", "Pending review" or "Scheduled".
-For scheduled posts, you can also change the posting time.
+Clicking on it opens a a real calendar, within which you can add new posts and assign them the status of “Draft”, “Pending Review” or “Scheduled”.
+For scheduled posts, you can also change the publishing time.

 editorial calendar wordpress

-This plugin is particularly useful if you work with different contributors on content creation and want to keep an eye on everyone's work.
+This plugin is especially useful if you work with multiple contributors on content creation and want to keep track of everyone's work.

 Leave a Reply